-- To provide guidance for Council and its communities to identify the degree of significance attached to particular issues, proposals, assets, decisions and activities. - To provide clarity about how and when communities can expect to be engaged in decisions made by Council. - To inform Council from the beginning of a decision making process about the extent of any public engagement that is expected before a particular decision is made, and the form and type of engagement required. - 4.
-To enable Council to operate in a way that meets the needs of local communities, sector good practice and the intent of the Local Government Act 2002.
+- To provide guidance for Council and its communities to identify the degree of significance attached to particular issues, proposals, assets, decisions and activities. - To provide clarity about how and when communities can expect to be engaged in decisions made by Council. - To inform Council from the beginning of a decisionmaking process about the extent, form and type of engagement required. - 4.
+To operate in a way that meets the needs of local communities, sector good practice and the intent of the Local Government Act 2002.